DivergeDev/.github/profile/README.md

 Welcome to the official GitHub for **Diverge**.

-> **Note:** All repositories are currently private to protect intellectual property and ongoing research.
+> **Note:**
-> Recruiters seeking early access please contact me via the email listed on my resume.
+> Recruiters seeking restricted admin access please contact me via the email listed on my resume.
-> Collaborators seeking early access please contact me at divergedev25@gmail.com
+> Collaborators looking to join please contact me at divergedev25@gmail.com

 ---